 Lifting and CrossFit

 The first thing that I noticed with the F-Lite 260 V2 was the heel in this model.
-This shoe features an 8mm heel-to-toe drop which gives this model a slightly beefier heel than other Inov-8 cross-training shoes.
-In the context of lifting and CrossFit, I like this drop for a variety of exercises.
+This shoe features an 8mm heel-to-toe drop, which gives this model a slightly beefier heel than other Inov-8 cross-training shoes.
+I like this drop for various exercises in the context of lifting and CrossFit.

 The Powerflow midsole in this model does a good job at giving you a blend of stability and responsiveness in most exercises, so even if you’re catching heavier weight in cleans, then you should be plenty find in regard to overall stability.